 Just as people of today realize that marrying someone of a different religion may reduce the faithful observance of your religion, Jews of the day discouraged intermarriage with non-Jews, considering it a threat to the nation and to the succession of faith to the children.
 As a minority group through the centuries, Jewish groups have been under pressure to assimilate.
 Jewish identity is passed via the mother so that if one's mother is a Jew, the law considers you Jewish and entitled to all the rights and privileges of that status.
 If a Jewish woman marries a non-Jewish man, the child is Jewish but some Jews would consider the marriage illegitimate.
 In my novel, Joanna's father is not recognized as the father and he is ostracized.

 Imposter Syndrome: This is the experience of feeling like a phony, like not belonging where you are, fearing discovery as a fraud.
 Those with imposter syndrome doubt their own abilities and are unable to recognize their own competencies.
-They may downplay their own performance, sabotage their own success, or attribute success to luck instead of skill.
-It is most often found in high-achieving women and especially multiracial people.
+They may downplay their performance, sabotage their personal success, deny compliments, or attribute success to luck instead of skill.
+It is most often found in high-achieving women, and especially multiracial people.
 The term imposter phenomenon was first used by psychologists Imes and Clance in 1978 and the focus has been on teaching women having it to get over it.

 In the case of Joanna in my fiction, she feels like she is only a partial Hebrew or a partial Greek.
 She feels loyalty to her Hebrew heritage requires a betrayal of her Greek heritage, and that tears her up inside.
 Code Switch has explored the feeling of race betrayal, being judged or criticized for being "not Black enough", "too white", "not acting like a _____", or "only part ______".
 Food names have become shorthand for race betrayal.
 For example, a 'banana' implies an Asian person has betrayed their race or culture by being yellow on the outside and white on the inside.
 An 'oreo' is a nickname for a Black person who has adopted internal attitudes, values and behaviours of white society, possibly at the expense of their own heritage, and 'coconut' is a term for anyone brown on the outside, and white on the inside.